hobbiathan/voidflowers/README.md

 If you don't wish to register your own user, the following is a set of credentials you can use to browse and explore the application's functionality:

 Username: `Hubert`

 Password: `hubertnumbaone`

+After logging in, click on the photo in the center of the screen to be redirected to the projects.
 # Prerequisites
 * Ruby 2.7.4
 * Rails 5.2.7